cagrigsby/panthera_test/_posts/2024-11-14-oscp-tricks.md

 ```

 The point is to take the commands you know you need to run every time, put them in one script, and run it every time so you know you won't forget to do something simple like check the history file.

+#### Shameless Script Kiddie Behavior
+You can of course take this one step further and automate a bunch of commands with a combination of different tools.
+I'll just drop [this here](https://github.com/pentestpop/verystupidenum), and then we'll never speak of it again.

 ## More Specific Tips
 ### adPEAS